syncfusion-content/wpf-docs/wpf/Visual-Studio-Integration/Download-and-Installation.md

 # Download and Installation

-In below Visual Studio marketplace link, Syncfusion publishing the WPF Visual Studio extension.
+In below Visual Studio marketplace link, Syncfusion® publishing the WPF Visual Studio extension.
 You can either use the Visual Studio to install it or go to the Visual Studio marketplace to download and install it.

 [Visual Studio 2022](https://marketplace.visualstudio.com/items?itemName=SyncfusionInc.WPFVSExtension)